Semolina: Sweet

-A baked dish containing semolina called migliaccio is present in the Neapolitan tradition in Italy; it is a mixture of ricotta, vanilla and citrus peel, similar to the filling in sfogliatelle, with added semolina flour to obtain a simple, firm cake.
+A baked dish containing semolina called migliaccio is found in the Neapolitan tradition in Italy.
+Migliaccio is a mixture of ricotta, vanilla and citrus peel, similar to the filling in sfogliatelle, with added semolina flour to obtain a simple, firm cake.

 In Slovakia, Sweden, Estonia, Finland, Lithuania, Latvia, Poland, Romania, Ukraine, Belarus, Israel, and Russia, it is eaten as a breakfast porridge, sometimes mixed with raisins and served with milk.
-In Swedish it is known as mannagrynsgröt, or boiled together with blueberries, as blåbärsgröt.
-In Sweden, Estonia, Finland, and Latvia, for a dessert usually eaten in summer, semolina is boiled together with juice from berries and then whipped into a light, airy consistency to create klappgröt (Swedish name), also known as vispipuuro (Finnish name) or mannavaht (Estonian name) or debessmanna (Latvian name).
+In Swedish, it is known as mannagrynsgröt, or boiled together with blueberries, as blåbärsgröt.
+In Sweden, Estonia, Finland, and Latvia, semolina is boiled together with juice from berries and then whipped into a light, airy consistency to create klappgröt (Swedish name), also known as vispipuuro (Finnish name) or mannavaht (Estonian name) or debessmanna (Latvian name).
+This dessert is often eaten in the summer.

-In the Middle East and North Africa, basbousa (also called harisa in some varieties of Arabic, e.g. Alexandrian dialect of Egyptian Arabic) is a sweet semolina cake soaked in fragrant syrup and frequently topped with nuts.
-In North Africa, it is also used to make harcha, a kind of griddle cake often eaten for breakfast, commonly with jam or honey.Baghrir is popular North African pancake made with semolina or flour that is served for breakfast.
+In the Middle East and North Africa, basbousa (also called harisa in some varieties of Arabic) is a sweet semolina cake soaked in fragrant syrup and frequently topped with nuts.
+In North Africa, it is also used to make harcha, a kind of griddle cake often eaten for breakfast, commonly with jam or honey.
+Baghrir, a North African pancake, is also made with semolina or flour that is served for breakfast.

-In Indian sub continent, semolina (called Rava, suji or shuji) is used for such sweets as halwa and rava kesari.
-Such a preparation is also a popular dessert in Greece (halvas) and Cyprus (halvas).
-In Greece, the dessert galaktoboureko is made by making a custard from the semolina and then wrapping it in phyllo sheets.
-In Cyprus, the semolina may be mixed also with almond cordial to create a light, water-based pudding.
-In Turkey (helva), Bulgaria (halva), Iran (halva), Pakistan (halva), Bangladesh (halua), Palestine (khalva), and Arab countries, halawa is sometimes made with semolina scorched with sugar, butter, milk, and pine nuts.
-In Nepal, semolina is called suji and is used for preparing sweet dishes such as haluwa (Nepali equivalent of Indian and Pakistani halwa) or puwa.
-In Myanmar (Burma), semolina (called shwegyi) is used in a popular dessert called sanwin makin.
-In Sri Lanka semolina is called rulan and used to make creamy porridge and a sweet confectionery called "rulan aluwa".
-In Turkey sweet dishes called şekerpare and şambali are made with semolina.